Hazardous household waste

 How do I dispose of HHW?

 - HHW can be dropped off at the Public Works yard (7001 Mackle Rd.).
 Please leave your HHW with the attendant at the gate during the following hours of operation:

 - Monday to Thursday: from 7 am to 11 am, and from 12 pm to 2:45 pm

 - Outside of these hours, and at anytime, you can also drop off your HHW at in any Écocentre .
 The closest one is the Écocentre Côte-des-Neiges (6928 Côte-des-Neiges Rd.).
 Please call 514-872-0384 to inquire about opening hours.
 Proof of residency and photo ID are required.

-- In August, 2021, a collection day will be held so that residents can bring hazardous household waste for safe disposal.
+- A collection day is held in August so that residents can bring hazardous household waste for safe disposal.
 HHW collection days in other communities are also open to Côte Saint-Luc residents.
 Dates will be posted or e-mail [email protected]

 Other locations to dispose of different hazardous household waste